-The group is planning a campaign called “The Truth About Technology,” which will aim to educate students, parents and teachers about depression as a side effect of heavy social media use and other dangers of social media.
+The group is planning a campaign called “The Truth About Technology,” which will aim to educate students, parents, and teachers about depression as a side effect of heavy social media use and other dangers of social media.

-In addition to educating young people, the team wants to provide resources for engineers who are concerned about the programs they are developing by showing data on the health effects of different technologies and ways to make healthier products.
+In addition to educating young people, the team wants to provide resources for engineers concerned about the programs they are developing by showing data on the health effects of different technologies and ways to make healthier products.

 The group’s plans also include lobbying for laws to reduce the power of big tech companies.

 Two examples include a bill that would commission research on the impact of technology on children’s health and a bill that would ban the use of digital robots without identification.

 While changing social media habits should come from yourself, more humane technology offers healthier ways you can use these apps and websites without constantly fighting signals to keep you on the page and provides a better future for the mental health and stress levels of our children.

 Final thoughts on social media and mental illness

 - The filters someone uses on Instagram can indicate whether they are depressed or not.

 - Social media has been associated with mental illnesses ranging from depression and anxiety to loneliness and narcissism.